stollander33/docs/docs/users/user_guide.md

 To ensure the option is always activated you can save it in a `.projectrc` file by adding:

 `production: True`

+Also, in production mode a container based on fail2ban will be automatically added to your stack, to protect your endpoints and services from brute force attacks or bots scanning for potential vulnerabilities.

 ### SSL Certificates